 We take the earliest possible flight back to Kathmandu.
 Our guide will transfer you to your hotel where you can relax at your will.
 Later the evening, we will treat- exquisite Nepalese cuisine at one of the finest restaurants.
 It will also be a great opportunity to hear from you about your experiences and get constructive criticisms and suggestions that will help us make improve ourselves.
 You can also go for shopping to Thamel for typical Nepali handicrafts as gift for your friends and family as you have day leisure after arriving from Lukla.

 Some of you might also have few more days and some other activities planned in Nepal.
 For the rest of your who are returning today, depending upon what time your return flight is, you can do some last minute shopping if you like to.
-We will transfer you to the airport hoping it won’t be long before we see each other again!
+We will transfer you to the airport hoping it won’t be long before we see each other again.

 The following gives you a general idea of the personal items that you can bring for the trek.
 The personal items as your individual interest, and choice.
-In a supported trek, heavy items are carried by porters or yaks and personal belongings that you may need for the day like money, camera, sun cream, water bottle, rain gear, and toilet paper etc. should be carried by yourself.
+In a supported trek, heavy items are carried by porters or yaks and personal belongings that you may need for the day like money, camera, sun cream, water bottle, rain gear, toilet paper, etc. should be carried by yourself.
 So you are briefed to pack items in two different bags.
-The most important fact that one should keep on mind is that one should have enough clothes to tackle the cold weather in the mountain range.
+The most important fact that one should keep in mind is that one should have enough clothes to tackle the cold weather in the mountain range.

 Upper Body – Head / Ears / Eyes

-Shade hat or baseball cap – of their head and then put a baseball cap on to hold it in place.
+Shade hat or baseball cap – on their head and then put a baseball cap on to hold it in place.
 This can be a flexible alternative while keeping the sun off your ears and neck.

 Warm wool or synthetic hat that covers your ears.